IMS / Dry Needling for Pain Management in Delta, BC

 Dry needling is designed to treat chronic pain for muscles that constantly feel tight.
 This treatment can be used for acute and chronic pain, injury rehabilitation, and pain prevention.
 From hip to shoulder, dry needling is designed to treat pain management across your body with little to no side effects.

 Typically, results become apparent after 2-4 treatment sessions but vary on the condition and duration of the client’s symptoms.
-If your muscles become tight and painful after doing activities such as stretching or massage therapy, or you suffer from a sports-related injury, IMS / dry needling may be the course of treatment you’re looking for.
+If your muscles become tight and painful after doing activities such as stretching, or you suffer from a sports-related injury, IMS / dry needling may be the course of treatment you’re looking for.
 Call our clinic in Delta to learn more about how dry needling can help you.

-Our physiotherapists, Nicole Lovera, Alison Stillwell, and Sarah Macey, Devon Konrad, are certified in IMS / dry needling to help you with your pain management.
+Our physiotherapists, Alison Stillwell and Sarah Macey, are certified in IMS / dry needling to help you with your pain management.